-Many marketers make the mistake of completely ignoring distribution after they have uploaded their content.
-Listing your content on your website, channel or social media account is not enough; you need to cross-promote your content across different channels to gain more visibility.
+Many marketers completely ignore distribution after they have uploaded their content.
+Listing your content on your website, channel, or social media account is not enough; you need to cross-promote your content across different channels to gain more visibility.

-Imagine you post 4 blogs per week on your website with an average audience size of 10k visitors per blog.
-That’s 40K visitors per week reading your content; this might be satisfying your weekly KPIs but there is still room to grow.
+Imagine posting four blogs per week on your website with an average audience size of 10k visitors per blog.
+That’s 40K visitors per week reading your content; this might be satisfying your weekly KPIs, but there is still room to grow.

 These are just some of the questions that you as a content marketer must ask.
 Distribution ensures that your content gets seen and recognized.
 Since you are in charge of distribution, you have the power to decide where your brand and content are visible.
 Here are some of the content distribution channels that you must explore.